Infant/Toddler Mental Health Graduate Certificate - Admissions

 - Current version of a Web browser installed on the computer

 The cost for the program follows graduate tuition fees.
-Based on 2013-14 tuition, the program cost would be between $2,300-2,400 per term for five credits including the distance edication fee.
-The total cost of the program is approximately $8,928*.
+Based on 2015-16 tuition rates, the program cost would be between $2,300-2,400 per term for five credits including the distance education fee.
+The total cost of the program is approximately $9,200*.
 These fees do not include the cost for the course reading materials.

 *Tuition and fee rates are determined by the Oregon State Board of Higher Education and are subject to change.

-*PSU charges a one-time Matriculation Fee (charged on the first graduate admissions) for all new and transfer graduate students.
-That amount is not included in the tuition and fees listed above.
+*PSU charges a one-time mandatory matriculation fee of $325.00 (charged on the first term of graduate admissions) for all new and transfer graduate students, which is not included in the tuition and fees listed above.
 Previous PSU students will not receive this charge.